 Quick Facts on Satan Ransomware, Itself

-Barkly utilizes runtime malware defense (RMD) to stop Satan ransomware infections before files are encrypted or any other damage is done (see it in action in the video above).
-By monitoring activity across mulitple layers of the system in real-time, Barkly can see when malware like Satan is attempting to gain execution by suspicious means and stop it before it does.
+Barkly blocks Satan ransomware infections before files are encrypted or any other damage is done (see it in action in the video above).
+By monitoring activity across multiple layers of the system in real-time, Barkly can see when malware like Satan is attempting to gain execution by suspicious means and stop it before it does.

-By detecting and blocking malicious behaviors in real-time, Barkly is able to stop malware regardless of how well it was disguised.
+By detecting and blocking not only malicious executables, but also malicious behaviors in real-time, Barkly is able to stop malware regardless of how well it was disguised.
 It may be a brand new variant that no AVs have signatures for, or it may utilize fileless techniques to bypass file scanning altogether.
 It doesn't matter.
 Once it tries to do something malicious, Barkly sees it and stops it.

 That gives organizations crucial protection they're currently missing — another opportunity to block an attack even after a user has mistakenly opened an infected document, visited an malicious website, etc., and even after it's bypassed their AV.